hapax/hapax.github.io/assets/hyperlaunch.md

 \text{ m}^2 = 7.3 \times 10^{4} \text{ m}^2.
 $$

-This is about $10$ football pitches.
+This is about $10$ football pitches, and around $100$ times larger than the area of the Falcon Heavy if laid flat.
+If we want to launch a $m  = 1\text{ kg}$ cubesat instead, then a plunger the size of the cubesat itself is overkill.